 - Carpenter Bees are most active in the spring as they look for a mate and drill a hole to make their nest

-Organic ways to stop Carpenter Bee boring and drilling essentially mean block the hole with something, or you can bat them down with a spiderman bat...just stand far away from the batter of the bees.
+Organic ways to stop Carpenter Bee boring and drilling essentially mean block the hole with something, or you can bat them down with a spiderman bat as she does in the picture...just stand far away when you bat the bees.

 - Block the hole with duct tape...roll it and shove it in the hole